Marco-Congedo/PermutationTests.jl/docs/src/create your own test.md

 ---

-### Example 4: multiple comparison correlation test
+### Example 4: multiple comparisons correlation test

 We create another version of the Pearson product-moment correlation test between a fixed variable given as a vector `x` and ``M`` variables given as a vector of ``M`` vectors `Y`.
 We want to test simultaneously all correlations between `x` and `Y[m]`, for ``m=1...M``.